jordanmaguire/config/README.md

 ## Usage

 First: A disclaimer.
 All operations in this script use the force command.
-That means you config files will be overwritten.
+That means your config files will be overwritten.
 I recommend you make a backup first.

 `./install.rb` will run the script to setup all the necessary symlinks.